Hotsheetiq/chat-5.0-review-ai-chat/REQUEST_HISTORY.md

 log #190 – August 08, 2025
 📝 Request: 📞 LIVE CALL - GENERAL: there's a fire in my building!
 ✅ Resolution: ✅ CALL LOG: Chris processed general call from +15551234567.
 Caller said: 'there's a fire in my building!'.
 System operational with auto-response generation and logging.

+log #191 – August 08, 2025
+📝 Request: 📞 LIVE CALL - GENERAL: i have no heat in my apartment at 123 main street unit 4b
+✅ Resolution: ✅ CALL LOG: Chris processed general call from +15551234567.
+Caller said: 'i have no heat in my apartment at 123 main street unit 4b'.
+System operational with auto-response generation and logging.

+log #192 – August 08, 2025
+📝 Request: 📞 LIVE CALL - GENERAL: my name is john smith and my number is 555-1234
+✅ Resolution: ✅ CALL LOG: Chris processed general call from +15551234567.
+Caller said: 'my name is john smith and my number is 555-1234'.
+System operational with auto-response generation and logging.

+log #193 – August 08, 2025
+📝 Request: 📞 LIVE CALL - GENERAL: my kitchen sink is leaking
+✅ Resolution: ✅ CALL LOG: Chris processed general call from +15551234567.
+Caller said: 'my kitchen sink is leaking'.
+System operational with auto-response generation and logging.

+log #194 – August 08, 2025
+📝 Request: 📞 LIVE CALL - GENERAL: i'm at 456 oak ave, my name is jane doe, 555-5678
+✅ Resolution: ✅ CALL LOG: Chris processed general call from +15551234567.
+Caller said: 'i'm at 456 oak ave, my name is jane doe, 555-5678'.
+System operational with auto-response generation and logging.

+log #195 – August 08, 2025
+📝 Request: 📞 LIVE CALL - MAINTENANCE: i have an urgent electrical problem
+✅ Resolution: ✅ CALL LOG: Chris processed maintenance call from +15551234567.
+Caller said: 'i have an urgent electrical problem'.
+System operational with auto-response generation and logging.

+log #196 – August 08, 2025
+📝 Request: 📞 LIVE CALL - GENERAL: the outlet is sparking. this is urgent!
+✅ Resolution: ✅ CALL LOG: Chris processed general call from +15551234567.
+Caller said: 'the outlet is sparking. this is urgent!'.
+System operational with auto-response generation and logging.

+log #197 – August 08, 2025
+📝 Request: 📞 LIVE CALL - GENERAL: my address is 789 pine street, bob wilson, 555-9999
+✅ Resolution: ✅ CALL LOG: Chris processed general call from +15551234567.
+Caller said: 'my address is 789 pine street, bob wilson, 555-9999'.
+System operational with auto-response generation and logging.

+log #198 – August 08, 2025
+📝 Request: 📞 LIVE CALL - GENERAL: i have no heat in my apartment at 123 main street unit 4b
+✅ Resolution: ✅ CALL LOG: Chris processed general call from +15551234567.
+Caller said: 'i have no heat in my apartment at 123 main street unit 4b'.
+System operational with auto-response generation and logging.

+log #199 – August 08, 2025
+📝 Request: 📞 LIVE CALL - GENERAL: my name is john smith and my number is 555-1234
+✅ Resolution: ✅ CALL LOG: Chris processed general call from +15551234567.
+Caller said: 'my name is john smith and my number is 555-1234'.
+System operational with auto-response generation and logging.

+log #200 – August 08, 2025
+📝 Request: 📞 LIVE CALL - GENERAL: my kitchen sink is leaking
+✅ Resolution: ✅ CALL LOG: Chris processed general call from +15551234567.
+Caller said: 'my kitchen sink is leaking'.
+System operational with auto-response generation and logging.

+log #201 – August 08, 2025
+📝 Request: 📞 LIVE CALL - GENERAL: i'm at 456 oak ave, my name is jane doe, 555-5678
+✅ Resolution: ✅ CALL LOG: Chris processed general call from +15551234567.
+Caller said: 'i'm at 456 oak ave, my name is jane doe, 555-5678'.
+System operational with auto-response generation and logging.

+log #202 – August 08, 2025
+📝 Request: 📞 LIVE CALL - MAINTENANCE: i have an urgent electrical problem
+✅ Resolution: ✅ CALL LOG: Chris processed maintenance call from +15551234567.
+Caller said: 'i have an urgent electrical problem'.
+System operational with auto-response generation and logging.

+log #203 – August 08, 2025
+📝 Request: 📞 LIVE CALL - GENERAL: the outlet is sparking. this is urgent!
+✅ Resolution: ✅ CALL LOG: Chris processed general call from +15551234567.
+Caller said: 'the outlet is sparking. this is urgent!'.
+System operational with auto-response generation and logging.

+log #204 – August 08, 2025
+📝 Request: 📞 LIVE CALL - GENERAL: my address is 789 pine street, bob wilson, 555-9999
+✅ Resolution: ✅ CALL LOG: Chris processed general call from +15551234567.
+Caller said: 'my address is 789 pine street, bob wilson, 555-9999'.
+System operational with auto-response generation and logging.